Altidias/Milestone1_Group52/Software Design Document.md

 - Return Value:
   - *None*
 - Side Effects: Updates the GUI panel by embedding the chart using the matplotlib figure which is dynamically resized to fit the dimensions.

-**The graph functions can also be implemented just with the wxPython matplotlib wxagg backend which takes care of alot of other things such as ui controls (this is probably better)**

 **update_daily_intake()**
 - Description: Logs and tracks the user's daily food intake.